Treatment for Schizophrenia

 Altered sense of self

 The person has a strange perception of his body; he may feel his arms and legs, or other parts of his body do not belong to him or are altered.
-Sometimes he feels like he is bodiless, non-existent as a person.
-He finds it difficult to distinguish between where his body stops, and the rest of the world begins.
+Sometimes he feels like he is bodiless and nonexistent as a person.
+He finds it difficult to distinguish between where his body stops and where the rest of the world begins.

 Thoughts broadcasting